What is Public Health Works?

 CECH: Sponsored by the Centers for Disease Control and Prevention, a designated

 Planning committee discussed conflict of interest with Dr. Brooks to ensure there is no bias.
-Planning committee reviewed content to ensure there is no bias.

 Content does not include any discussion of the unlabeled use of a product or a product under investigational use.

 The Public Health Works series aims to provide the Public Health community with:

 Identify STLT health departments, their partners, and other organizations using The Community Guide to implement evidence-based strategies to improve health outcomes in communities.

 Communicate the latest research and strategic information on current and emerging public health challenges, including key Winnable Battles